Alpha107/Nvidia-Stock-Price-Prediction-Model-using-CNN-and-LSTM/README.md

-# Nvidia Stock Price Prediction using LSTM
+# Nvidia Stock Price Prediction using CNN and LSTM

 ## Project Description